-Yet that analogy doesn’t capture that authentication can also be even more robust because ZTA can incorporate network access control (NAC) or multi-factor authentication (MFA) checks such as originating IP addresses or if the user’s device might be compromised.
+Yet that analogy doesn’t capture that authentication can also be even more robust because ZTA can incorporate identity and access management (IAM), network access control (NAC), or multi-factor authentication (MFA) checks such as originating IP addresses or if the user’s device might be compromised.

 If these features sound familiar, it is because they all exist for traditional IT security as well.
 Ultimately, ZTA attempts to implement existing concepts in more universal ways for easier implementation and in more detail.

 Zero Trust Architecture Adoption

 As with traditional IT security, no single tool or application provides universal security coverage.
 Organizations still need to obtain a full security stack, but now the security stack needs to default to the assumption of mistrust and continuous verification.

 Network, Cloud, Identity, and App groups need to develop a mutual understanding of ZTA to develop and run test cases.
 To do so, these groups need to discuss specific technology and consider how changes might ripple through the existing processes and technology stack.

 Current examples of popular ZTA solutions include zero trust Network Access (ZTNA), zero trust Authentication, and Application Firewalls.

 VPN access replacement makes a great place to start a transition to a zero trust architecture.
 ZTA naturally secures beyond the traditional network perimeter, and the existing remote access technology is under pressure.